gvwilson/sensibleadventures/nardica/nardica.md

 "We can talk on this some more t'morrow."

-Iffy nodded, her eyes already closing as she lay down.
-Aunt Naggie tucked the blankets in around her, kissed her forehead, and closed the door quietly behind her.
+Iffy nodded, her eyes already closing as she lay down. unt Naggie tucked the blankets in around her, kissed her forehead, and closed the door quietly behind herself.